 Working Remotely

-Working remotely, also variously known as home-working, teleworking or telecommuting, describes the situation of undertaking paid work for an employer from your home using IT tools, a phone, etc. The technology required for remote working may have been with us for a number of years, but we have the Coronavirus pandemic to thank for helping employers understand how many roles can be effectively delivered by staff working away from the office base.
+Working remotely describes the situation of undertaking paid work for an employer from your home using IT tools, a phone, etc. The technology required for remote working may have been with us for a number of years, but we have the Coronavirus pandemic to thank for helping employers understand how many roles can be effectively delivered by staff working away from the office base.

 As well as working remotely for an employer, many people work from home – or a range of locations anywhere in the world – in a freelance capacity.
 These people are sometimes known as ‘digital nomads’, and while there are many points of overlap between remote working and work as a freelancer/digital nomad, the key difference is that of your status as an employee of a company and your contractual relationship with your employer.
 This page focuses primarily on working remotely for an employing organisation; for complementary tips on working in a freelance capacity see our briefing on Freelance and Portfolio Careers and the guidance on Working for Yourself.